The IsValid

 property of the SoundFile

 class indicates whether the sound file is valid.
-This property is useful for checking if the sound file has been correctly loaded and is ready for use in the application.
+This property is useful for checking if the sound file has been properly initialized and can be used in the application.

 Use the IsValid